IFTA Award for Best International Actress

-The Irish Film and Television Academy Award for Best International Actress is an award presented annually by the Irish Film & Television Academy (IFTA) to recognize an actress who has delivered an outstanding performance in a film.
+The IFTA Award for Best International Actress is an award presented annually by the Irish Film & Television Academy (IFTA).
+It was first presented at the 2nd Irish Film & Television Awards ceremony in 2004 to a non-Irish actress who has delivered an outstanding performance in a feature film.

+The record for most wins is three, held by Emma Stone.
+The record for most nominations is four, held by Cate Blanchett.
+Stone is the award's most recent winner, for Bugonia (2025).